 Difference Between Oracle and SQL Server

 Oracle provides a relational data management system for internal use called as Oracle server.
 The framework is based on the relational database.
-The data objects can be assessed by the users using SQL language.
-We can scale Oracle based on the requirement and is used widely all over the world.
-Microsoft developed SQL server that allows users to write queries and execute them based on their needs.
-Any processes such as transactions, analytics, and business intelligence is handled in corporate environments using SQL.
-Online support is provided in SQL and also warning messages are displayed for errors.
+The data objects can be assessed by the users using the SQL language.
+We can scale Oracle based on the requirement, and it is used widely all over the world.
+Microsoft developed a SQL server that allows users to write queries and execute them based on their needs.
+Any processes such as transactions, analytics, and business intelligence are handled in corporate environments using SQL.
+Online support is provided in SQL, and also warning messages are displayed for errors.